 7c.1 It is recognised that part of the applicant's garden ground lies outwith the village envelope as defined in the Falkirk Council Local Plan and, as such, the proposal offends policy with regard to new development in the countryside.
 However, in addition, the scale of the new development, combined with the positioning of the dwelling behind existing dwellings, offend policy relating to the appropriate setting of new development.
-These elements, combined with concerns regarding the loss of existing landscaping and the detrimental influence such an unwarranted precedent would have on future applications of this type, would substantiate the recommendation to refuse the application.
+The loss of some existing landscaping is unfortunate, but not preventable through planning legislation.